Auxiliary bishop

 An auxiliary bishop is a bishop assigned to assist the diocesan bishop in meeting the pastoral and administrative needs of the diocese.
 Auxiliary bishops can also be titular bishops of sees that no longer exist as territorial jurisdictions.

 Roman Catholicism

 In the Catholic Church, auxiliary bishops exist in both the Latin Church and in the Eastern Catholic Churches.
 The particular duties of an auxiliary bishop are given by the diocesan bishop and can vary widely depending on the auxiliary bishop, the ordinary, and the needs of the diocese.
 In a larger archdiocese, they might be assigned to serve a portion of the archdiocese (sometimes called deaneries, regions, or vicariates) or to serve a particular population such as immigrants or those of a particular heritage or language.
-Canon law requires that the diocesan bishop appoint each auxiliary bishop as vicar general or episcopal vicar of the diocese.
+Canon law recommends that the diocesan bishop appoint an auxiliary bishop as vicar general of the diocese.

-In May 2017, Gregorio Rosa Chávez was one of the first Roman Catholic auxiliary bishops to be appointed as cardinal.
+In May 2017, Gregorio Rosa Chávez was one of the first Roman Catholic auxiliary bishops to be appointed cardinal.
 At that time, he was auxiliary bishop of José Luis Escobar Alas, the Archbishop of San Salvador (who was not elevated).